rodekruis/DEH-Admin-Manual/README.md

 The opening hours/days determine if conversations/calls can end up with agents in Twilio Flex.
 If a message/call is received outside of opening times, it will not be shown to in Twilio Flex but it will be logged in EspoCRM as new conversation.

 Steps:
-1. Go to Twilio Console
+1. Go to EspoCRM
-2. Studio
-3. Flow
-4. Select flow named '(Default) Opening Hours Subflow'
-5. Click widget named ‘set_top_variables’
-6. Edit ‘openTime’ or 'closeTime' in hh:mm format
-7. Edit 'openDay' or 'closeDay'.
-1 means Monday, 2 Tuesday, etc..
-8. Edit 'timeZone' in Continent/City format
-9. Save
-10. ‘Publish’ the flow on the top right of the screen
+2. Go to Modules entity
+3. Go to Base Module
+4. Change opening times/days and save

 ### Edit introduction message in chatbot
 >[!NOTE]